 Dr. Chachkin has co-authored articles published in the Journal of The American Academy of Dermatology, has presented lectures at multiple national meetings, and has authored textbook chapters in both pediatric and dermatology texts.
-He has a special interest in the early diagnosis and treatment of skin cancer and practices general, pediatric and surgical dermatology.
+He has a special interest in the early diagnosis and treatment of skin cancer and practices general, surgical dermatology.
 He currently lives in Jenkintown with his wife and three children.

 Dr. Enis has co-authored many articles in peer-reviewed medical and science journals including the Proceedings of the National Academy of Sciences, Blood (journal), and Journal of Experimental Medicine, and he has co-authored a review for Annual Review of Immunology.
 He has presented lectures at national and international meetings, including the American Academy of Dermatology, and multiple presentations at the Society of Investigative Dermatology, including a plenary presentation.
 He enjoys seeing patients of all ages, and his practice encompasses the full range of medical, pediatric, and surgical dermatology, including management of skin cancer.
 Outside of work, he enjoys photography and spending time with his wife and two young daughters.